Clan Rising

 Dame Cicily Isabel Fairfield Andrews (pen name Rebecca West), DBE

-The Anglo-Irish Streatham journalist's daughter who wrote under an Ibsen pen-name from twenty, had a ten-year affair with H. G. Wells that produced a son, wrote *Black Lamb and Grey Falcon* in the Balkans on the eve of the Second World War, and reported the Nuremberg trials for the *New Yorker* in 1946.
+The Streatham journalist's daughter who wrote under an Ibsen pen-name from twenty, produced Black Lamb and Grey Falcon on the eve of the Second World War, and reported the Nuremberg trials for the New Yorker.

 Achievements